How to Test Any Kind of Cookie for Doneness

-Most cookie recipes will give you a detailed description of how the cookies should look when they are finished baking, so it's important to read your recipe before you start -- even if you're an experienced baker.
-Always check cookies at the minimum baking time.
+Many cookie recipes give you a detailed description of how the cookies should look when they are finished baking.
+So even if you're an experienced baker, it's important to read your recipe before you start.
+Sure, you might be the type that's tempted to sample raw cookie dough, but it's good to know the cookie recipe you spent so much time on is baked to perfection.
+To ensure your cookies won't be undercooked or overbaked, always check cookies at the minimum baking time.
 While there is no test that works for every type of cookie, here are few common ways to tell whether the one you're making is finished baking.

-Another doneness guide on soft, pale cookies -- such as sandies, peanut butter blossoms, and sugar and spritz cookies -- is light brown bottoms.
-Since the color of the bottom of a cookie is not apparent at first glance, you need to gently lift the edge of one of the cookies from the cookie sheet with a spatula and peek at the bottom.
+Some sugar cookies and pale cookie recipes (such as Christmas sandies and thumbprint cookies) call for light brown bottoms as a doneness test.
+Since the color of the bottom of a cookie is not apparent at first glance, you need to gently lift the edge of one of the cookies from the cookie sheet using a spatula ($10, Target) and peek at the bottom.

+Cake brownies, including buttermilk brownies (aka Texas sheet cake) are done when they are firm and start to pull away from the edges of the pan.
+These recipes may recommend inserting a toothpick into the center of brownies.
+When the toothpick comes out clean, the brownies are done!
 Fudgy brownies don't have a specific doneness test because there's no easy way to check that they are done.
-In most cases these recipes give only one baking time and should be removed from the oven once the timer goes off.
+In most cases, these recipes give only one baking time and should be removed from the oven once the timer goes off.

 Bar cookies with a crumb or streusel-type topping are done when the topping turns light brown.
 Even toppings made with brown sugar take on a golden color when the sugar caramelizes.
 Sometimes the bottom crust is partially baked before the filling and topping are added.
 Be sure to remove the crust from the oven as directed or the crust will burn when the bars are returned to the oven for the final baking.